-Espresso (or Double Espresso)
+1. Espresso (or Double Espresso)

 There’s no drink easier to make than an espresso.
 The coffee grounds are packed tightly into the filter and hot water is forced through the filter to create a very strong dark coffee, typically served in 1-2 ounce portions.
-A double espresso is just twice the amount.

 Very popular around the world, the cappuccino is similar to a flat white, only the espresso is blended with extra milk before the milk foam is added.
 It is typically equally parts espresso, milk and milk foam.

 The cappuccino originated in Italy and remains one of the most popular coffee drinks you can order in Italy.
 However, Italians only drink cappuccino (or any milky coffee) in the morning, and never after a meal.

 A latte is similar to a cappuccino, but with more milk and only a thin layer of foam on the top.
 If you don’t like strong coffee, you’ll likely enjoy a latte.

 In most coffee shops, there are dozens of flavored syrups you can add to a latte to give it a bit of flavor.
 Vanilla lattes and pumpkin spice lattes are two of the most popular version you can get in the United States.